MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/how-to-connect-fed-azure-adfs.md

 ### Secure the virtual network

-A Network security group (NSG) contains a list of Access Control List (ACL) rules that allow or deny network traffic to your VM instances in a Virtual Network.
-NSGs can be associated with either subnets or individual VM instances within that subnet.
+A Network security group (NSG) contains a list of Access Control List (ACL) rules that allow or deny network traffic to your VM instances in a virtual network.
+You can associate NSGs with either subnets or individual VM instances within that subnet.
 When an NSG is associated with a subnet, the ACL rules apply to all the VM instances in that subnet.

 The NSGs associated with your subnets automatically include some default inbound and outbound rules.
 You can't delete default security rules, but you can override them with rules that have a higher priority.
 And, you can add more inbound and outbound rules according to the level of security you want.

 Now, add a couple of rules to each of our two security groups.
 For the first example, let's add an inbound security rule to the **NSG_INT** security group.

 1. On your virtual network's **Subnets** page, select **NSG_INT**.

 1. On the left, select **Inbound security rules**, then select **+ Add**.

 1. In **Add inbound security rule**, enter or select this information:

     | Setting | Value |